wndhydrnt/rcmt/docs/index.md

     for each repository.
 3. The `apply` method contains the code that modifies files in a repository.
-In this example, the `own` function creates the file `hello-world.txt` with the content `Hello World` in the root of the repository.
+In this example, the `own` function creates the file `hello-world.txt` with the content `Hello World` in the root of the repository. `target` is not an absolute path because rcmt automatically sets the current working directory (`cwd`) to the checkout of the repository.
 4. Register the task with rcmt so rcmt knows about it.

 ### Run rcmt